How does counseling and therapy help?

 What forms of payment do you accept?

-I accept payments via cash, check and all major credit cards.
+I accept payments via Venmo, Zelle, HSA and all major Credit Cards.